 Trauma has profound and lifelong physical and psychological effects on its survivors.
 It can damage the mind, the brain, and stunt development.
 What exactly is trauma?
 How does it affect us individually and as a society?
 And how can trauma survivors recover from these experiences?
 Maria Armoudian speaks with Charles Figley, Richard Chefetz, and Daniel Siegel.

 Charles Figley is a Professor in Disaster Mental Health at Tulane University.
-He is the author of Death and Trauma.
+He is an expert in family studies and is the author of Death and Trauma.

 Richard Chefetz is a Psychiatrist in Washington D.C.
 He is the author of Intensive Psychotherapy for Persistent Dissociative Processes: The Fear of Feeling Real.

 Daniel Siegel is a Professor of Psychiatry at UCLA.
-He is the author of The Developing Mind: How Relationships and the Brain Interact to Shape Who We Are.
+He is an expert in clinical psychiatry and is the author of The Developing Mind: How Relationships and the Brain Interact to Shape Who We Are.

 Daniel Siegel: Well it is a great question and the word trauma sometimes is used to mean very small things, you know, ‘That was very traumatic when you told me you didn’t like my vanilla ice cream that I made for you’.
 And other people use trauma that is sometimes called trauma with a capital ‘T’, you know things that can be experienced where there is a sense of life being threatened whether it be yourself or others, and you can feel out of control and feel very helpless so it can be extremely terrifying.
 So, the word trauma usually in psychiatric terms is when we mean more the latter, where it is something quite serious often life-threatening and when it is unresolved can mean when we really had a hard time coping.
 And that can become an important element looking at what the clinical implications are having experienced what is called a ‘traumatic event’ and whether it leads to post-traumatic stress or not.